 - 020 7484 7622

-Greg is a keen writer and has been published in The Guardian, The British Journal of Hospital Medicine and The Lancet.
-He is an elected member of the Law Society’s Junior Lawyers Division, where he has organised conferences for LPC students and significantly contributed to government consultation responses.
-He has guest-lectured postgraduate students at UCL about the relationship between public policy and research, and spoke at the 2016 RCPsych International Congress about mental health policy development.
+Gregory is a keen writer and has been published in The Guardian, The British Journal of Hospital Medicine and The Lancet.
+He is a member of the Law Society’s Junior Lawyers Division Executive Committee, where he has written consultation responses which have influenced national policy.
+Gregory has guest-lectured postgraduate students at UCL about the relationship between public policy and research, and spoke at the 2016 RCPsych International Congress about mental health policy development.

 - BSc (Hons) Psychology (2:1) – 2004